 Add a new Linux User to a Group

 A Linux user can have one primary group and one or more secondary groups.
 The groups can be set as parameters of the adduser command when you create the user.

-All commands have to be executed as root user.
-On Ubuntu, please prepend the word "sudo " to all commands or run "sudo su" to become root user.
+All commands have to be executed as the root user.
+On Ubuntu, please prepend the word "sudo " to all commands or run "sudo -s" to become the root user.

 As a first step, I will add a new group named "family" and a second group "friends":

 Then I will add a new user "tom" to our group "family".
 The family group will be added as a secondary group by using the -G parameter.

 Tom is now a member of the family group.
 The -G parameter allows it to list several groups separated by a comma.
 To add the new user james into the family and friends group, use this command:

 Please note that our new Linux user tom has no password yet, so he can't login.
 To set a password for this user, run:

 And enter the new password twice when the command requests it.

 In the above example, we added the user tom to a secondary group, the adduser command has created a new primary group with the name of the user automatically and assigned this group as a primary group.